201 4th Street SE, Room 108

-Best Management Practice (BMP) is a term used to describe methods that are used to minimize or prevent water pollution.
+Best Management Practice (BMP) is used to describe methods that are used to minimize or prevent water pollution.
 In the world of stormwater management, BMPs are used to reduce the quantity of stormwater runoff and to improve the quality of stormwater runoff.
+There are many examples of BMPs that can be selected and implemented, a few of which are explained below.

 - Stormwater Ponds, Infiltration Basins, & Infiltration Trenches

-Trees, grasses, and wildflowers that existed in Minnesota prior to the arrival of European settlement (pre 1850s) are adapted to thrive in this area.
+Native plants are those that existed in Minnesota prior to the arrival of European settlement and are adapted to thrive in this area.
 Native grasses and wildflowers have deep, extensive root systems that hold the soil in place and prevent erosion.
-The roots also help pull water into the ground rather than let it run off the landscape.
+The roots help pull water into the ground rather than let it run off the landscape.
 Native vegetation also provides habitat and food for native wildlife.

 A rain garden is a carefully planned depression in the landscape that collects rainwater and snowmelt.
 The garden will capture stormwater and allow it to soak into the ground with 24-48 hours.
 Rain gardens can be any size or shape and can easily integrate into landscaping plans.